Taiwan votes in local elections amid China tensions

 According to the polls, the mayoral race is quite close in Taipei and Hsinchu, Taiwan's Silicon Valley which is home to the country's world-leading semiconductor and microchip businesses.

-The races to watch out for are in the six big mega cities, where 75% of the population live.
+The races to watch out for are in six major cities, where 75% of the population live.

 In Taipei, the KMT's candidate is a man who says he's the great grand-son of Chiang Kai-shek, who ruled Taiwan for several decades in the 20th century.